-- 20. All GEMMs are obliged to provide the DMO with data in a pre-specified format relating to positions and weekly turnover, in order that the DMO can monitor whether or not GEMMs are fulfilling their obligations to the DMO, and in relation to the provision of end-of-day gilt reference prices on behalf of GEMMA.
+20. All GEMMs are obliged to provide the DMO with data in a pre-specified format relating to positions and weekly turnover, in order that the DMO can monitor that GEMMs are fulfilling obligations, and in relation to the provision of Gilt-edged Market Makers Association (GEMMA) end-of-day gilt reference prices.
 The DMO also encourages GEMMs to provide real-time prices or accurate mid-market indications to recognised wire services providers and electronic trading platforms.
 The DMO publishes end-of-day closing prices and aggregated turnover data on its website.
 It also collates intra-day composite gilt reference prices on a real-time basis by averaging feeds from individual GEMM pages, and makes these available to the market on its wire services pages.
-Although end of day GEMMA and intra-day composite prices are made available across the DMO's pages, responsibility for the quality, timeliness and accuracy of underlying contributed prices, indications and other information lies solely with each GEMM. - 21.
-All GEMMs and recognised IDBs must install and maintain designated IT (including Bloomberg) and telecommunications links with the DMO.
+Although end of day GEMMA and intra-day composite prices are made available across the DMO's pages, responsibility for the quality of the underlying contributed prices lies with each GEMM.

+21. All GEMMs and recognised IDBs must install and maintain designated IT (including Bloomberg) and telecommunications links with the DMO.
 These are used by GEMMs for price, position and turnover reporting, bidding at auctions, secondary market dealing and provision of other market information, and by IDBs for reporting secondary market price and turnover information.
-GEMMs and IDBs must also be in a position to settle gilt transactions through CREST. - 22.
-GEMMs and IDBs are also encouraged to provide oral and/or written market intelligence to the DMO concerning corporate developments, market movements and investor trends, and to respond with due consideration to any market consultation exercises.
+GEMMs and IDBs must also be in a position to settle gilt transactions through CREST.

+22. GEMMs and IDBs are also encouraged to provide oral and/or written market intelligence to the DMO concerning corporate developments, market movements and investor trends, and to respond with due consideration to any market consultation exercises.